andmart/caravana/README.md

 - 🔗 Pipeline composition via channels
 - 📡 Event-driven observability
 - 🧠 Fully generic (`TaskHolder[P, T]`)
+- 🌿 Fan-out: one stage can emit to multiple downstream stages
 - 🧼 No built-in logging or metrics

 ---